All ScotRail services to stop early as Storm Isha rages through Scotland

 Customers have been advised that any trains set to depart before 7pm will complete their journey as planned.

+A spokesperson for the Scottish Fire and Rescue Service said: “We initially received the call at 6.38pm to reports of a tree fallen on the overhead lines.

+“Two pumps were in attendance.
+The fire has been extinguished and we are no longer there.”

-Network Rail Scotland said a tree has fallen onto the tracks near East Linton in East Lothian.
+Network Rail also said a tree has fallen onto the tracks near East Linton in East Lothian.

 Overhead wires are said to have been damaged and engineers are responding.